AKJUS/LibraZiK-live/amd64+firmwares+en/config/includes.chroot/etc/skel/Desktop/READ_ME.txt

 C. Install LibraZiK-4 on your hard drive
 ----------------------------------------

-You can try : "Applications menu -> Install LibraZiK-4 Audio Studio".
+You can try : "Applications menu -> System tools -> Install Debian".
 And/or go to the address: https://doc4.librazik.org/en/manuel